Necati Çelim

-Nuh Necati Çelim (1909, in Köşk, Aydın Province, Ottoman Empire – 5 March 1986, in Izmir, Turkey) was a Turkish politician, physician, and Member of Parliament (MP) for the Democrat Party (Demokrat Parti).
+Nuh Necati Çelim (1909 – 5 March 1986) was a Turkish politician, physician and Member of Parliament (MP) for the Democrat Party.
 He represented the Aydın Province in the 10th and 11th Turkish parliaments from 1954 to 1960.
 He was sentenced to death in the Yassıada trials undertaken after the 1960 Turkish coup d'état, but his sentence was later commuted to life in prison.
 He was given a six-month release in September 1964 due to health problems, and in 1965, he was released from the Kayseri prison along with the rest of the Democratic Party MPs remaining in prison.

 Family background and education

 Çelim was born in Köşk in 1909 to Hafız Ahmet and Muhsine Hanım.
 He comes from the family of Posacılar, an old Turkoman family with roots in Western Turkestan who settled originally in Karahayıt, Aydın during the Ottoman Interregnum (1402–1413).

 He did not initially attend secular school but was educated in religion instead.
 His father, who owned the Posacılar Farm, wanted him to focus on their large farming and trading businesses instead of getting further education.
 In protest, Çelim escaped from home with the financial help of his mother.
 He studied in cities where he had relatives, since at that time, there were no middle or high schools in Aydın.
 He took and passed primary school exams, as he had not been able to go to school during the years that spanned World War I and the Turkish War of Independence.
 Next, he went to Manisa and graduated from middle school.
 Later, he went to Istanbul and graduated from Kabataş High School.
 Upon graduation from high school, he entered the Medical School at Istanbul University, one of the cornerstones of President Mustafa Kemal Atatürk's new educational institutions that was at the time heavily staffed by German and Austrian scientists who the Nazi regime in Germany had considered racially or politically undesirable and thus exiled.
 He graduated from the Medical School in 1934.
 His family supported him until the Great Depression, when his family's business was heavily hit, forcing him to complete the remainder of his studies with a scholarship from a family friend.
 He completed his residency at Zeynep Kamil Women's and Children's Diseases Education and Research Hospital and became a gynecologist.
 In addition to his native Turkish, he could read and write in French, Arabic, and Persian.